-The group's banking facilities as at 31 December 2019 amounted to €3,430,220 (2018: €7,840,338).
+The group's banking facilities as at 31 December 2020 were settled (2019: €3,430,220).

-The bank borrowings are secured by a general hypothec over Palm City Ltd's assets, by a guarantee by Mediterranean Investments Holding p.l.c. and by a pledge over part of its shareholding in Palm City Ltd (note 18.1) and by pledges over part of Palm City Ltd's bank deposits.
-These borrowings are subject to floating interest rates.
-As at 31 December 2019, the Libyan dinar bank borrowings amounting to €1,685,805 (2018: €2,493,330) were subject to an effective interest rate of 1.5% (2018: 1.5%) over the Central Bank of Libya discount rate, whilst the euro bank borrowings amounting to €1,744,415 (2018: €5,347,009) were subject to an effective interest rate of 4% (2018: 4%).
-Syndicate loan repayments are made on a semi-annual basis for both the euro bank borrowings and the Libyan dinar bank borrowings, amounting to €910,129 (2018: €910,129), being capital repayment on euro loan and €421,344 (LYD 659,362) (2018: €415,791 - LYD 659,362) (using end of year exchange rate) being capital repayment on Libyan dinar loan.
+The bank borrowings were secured by a general hypothec over Palm City Ltd's assets and other security documents which, apart from the general hypothec, have all been cancelled after the year end but before the date of signing of these financial statements.
+These borrowings were subject to floating interest rates.
+In 2019, the Libyan dinar bank borrowings amounting to €1,685,805 were subject to an effective interest rate of 1.5% over the Central Bank of Libya discount rate, whilst the euro bank borrowings were subject to an effective interest rate of 4%.
+Syndicate loan repayments made on a semi-annual basis for both the euro bank borrowings and the Libyan dinar bank borrowings, amounted to €910,129 being capital repayment on euro loan and €421,344 - LYD 659,362 (using end of year exchange rate) being capital repayment on Libyan dinar portion.